bradschm/jss-assettag-importer/README.md

 ## Authored by Brad Schmidt @bradschm on 12/29/2015

 ### DISCLAIMER
 I am not providing any kind of warranty.
-This has been throughouly tested in my enviroments but I cannot guarantee that this script is not without bugs.
+This has been thoroughly tested in my environments but I cannot guarantee that this script is not without bugs.
 Thank you

 ### TODOS